mannguyen0107/LazyFishing/README.md

 	>  Now go to the **Fishing Bot Tab** and click on **Start All**

+10. Start auto throw boot and auto decons.

 	>  if you want it to start auto drop boot and decons then go to **Boot/Decons Bot Tab** and click on **Start** (When it is dropping boot and decons you will not be able to use your computer).
-Also, This will ONLY work when you already started fishing bot.
+Also, This will **ONLY** work when you already started fishing bot.

+11. Start notification system.

+	> If you want to check on all of your bot accounts without the need of looking at your computer then:
+		* Go to PushBullet website at (https://www.pushbullet.com) and register.
+		* Download PushBullet app on your smart phone.
+		* Login to PushBullet on your smartphone.
+		* Go to your browser and login into PushBullet website.
+Then go to settings and under Account you should see Access Token.
+		* Copy the Access Token and paste it to the Access Token in Notify Tab of LazyFishing.
+		* Change the settings of the Notification system to your liking and click on Save Settings.
+		* Click on Test Token and wait abit to see if you receive a new note on PushBullet.
+		If you do receive it that means your token is working.
+If you DO NOT receive any new note then go to the Log Screen and check out what's going on.
+		* Now after set everything up just click Enable.